ivan-kleshnin/unredux/README.md

 ### Why not CalmmJS?

 CalmmJS is also very good.
-Conceptually, it's similar enough to what I'm trying to implement here.
+Conceptually, it's quite enough to what I'm trying to implement here, except it CalmmJS does not have reactive actions – just a reactive state.

 What I don't like about CalmmJS is magic.
 They use a lot of magic, like auto-injections of observables into React components, or multiple high-level ad hoc reactive operators which seem foreign in Hello-World examples.

 Reading the code I can't help the feeling a lot of things are prematurely optimized and the end architecture would look very different without that.
-Nevermind, Vesa Karvonen is a brilliant engineer and I don't want to underrate his work.
+Nevermind, Vesa Karvonen is a TOP level engineer and I don't want to underrate his work.
 Re-read the first sentence in the prev. paragraph and accept that my goal is to avoid frameworks here.

+---

+#### The outline

+Native React: reactive views
+React + Redux / React + Baobab / React + CalmmJS: reactive models + reactive views
+CycleJS / "Unredux": reactive actions + reactive models + reactive views

 ## Random remarks